ANZSoilData/def-au-schema-json/docs/ansis-enum.md

 | sp:cutans-type-Z | Zero or no cutans |

+## DispersionInWater

-## Classification of soil based on its dispersion in water
+**ANSIS Vocabulary Title:** Classification of soil based on its dispersion in water

 **ANSIS Vocabulary Location:** nil:template